Ruokavalitys/rv-update-backend/README.md

 ## Forked Version

 This repository is a fork of the [TKOaly/rv-backend](https://github.com/tkoaly/rv-backend/) project.
-In this version, the software is updated as part of the Ohtu project, incorporating changes and enhancements tailored to its specific goals.
+In this version, the software is updated as part of the Ohtu project (spring 2025), incorporating changes and enhancements tailored to its specific goals.

 #### Serves the following frontends: